iterative/mlem.ai/content/docs/user-guide/dvc.md

 ## Working with private repositories

-If you commit your models to a private repository and use DVC to store binaries, you'll need to authorize both via SSH (for DVC) and via HTTPS (for MLEM).
+If you commit model metafiles to a private repo and use DVC to store binaries, you'll need to authorize both via SSH (for DVC) and via HTTPS (for MLEM).

 SSH authorization is usually achieved by running `git push` against a SSH